coruus/ed448-goldilocks/README.txt

 University.
 All of these files are usable under the MIT license contained in LICENSE.txt.

 The Makefile is set for my 2013 MacBook Air.
-You can `make runbench` to run a completely arbitrary set of benchmarks and tests, or `make build/goldilocks.so` to build a stripped-down version of the library.
+You can `make bench` to run a completely arbitrary set of benchmarks and tests, or `make build/goldilocks.so` to build a stripped-down version of the library.
 For non-Haswell platforms, you need to replace -mavx2 -mbmi2 by an appropriate